 Remember your brand story is not an elevator pitch, its something bigger and larger than that.
 It should relate to the people and explain the reason for its existence.

 Your identity can change with time and it will be changing, however there will be some point that will stay with you forever.
 Once you are done with your initial stage, research and refine it based on the feedback of your customer.
 Do not hesitate before testing the new strategies and tactics and see what can work best for you and your brand.
 For example, for your social media, you can try A/B testing with the different taglines on your homepage and then see which story goes with your brand the best.
+As your brand grows, so too will the importance of measuring the impact of your branding efforts.

 One of the many things that you as a small business owner must avoid is the foolish myths that people generally believe in.
 People often misguide the new business owners by saying branding works only when you are at the growing stage.
 Similarly, some people believe these branding expenses are impossible therefore one should not spend much on it as they do not yield much result.
 Last but not the least, branding is too complex for the kind of business I operate in.
 Pay no heed to such talks, trust me there is nothing better that you can do than creating a long-lasting brand identity for your business.